calyptis/leafsim/README.md

 # Usage example

-A complete example is available in this [notebook](notebooks/Simple_Example/Example.ipynb).
+A complete yet simple example is available in this [notebook](notebooks/Simple_Example/Example.ipynb).
 Below is a "quick start" example:

 ```python